12 July 2021

 The purpose of the Environmental Management Framework (EMF) is to provide a transparent framework to manage the environmental effects of the North East Link Project to meet statutory requirements, protect environmental values and sustain stakeholder confidence.
 This EMF forms one component of the overall governance framework for delivery of the Project.

-In setting out the governance framework for managing the environmental effects of the Project, the EMF provides clear accountabilities for the implementation of the Environmental Performance Requirements (EPRs) in the development and delivery (including operation) of the Project.
-The EPRs are a suite of performance-based environmental standards and outcomes that apply to the design, construction and operation of the Project, and are set out in Section 8.
+In setting out the governance framework for managing the environmental effects of the Program, the EMF provides clear accountabilities for the implementation of the Environmental Performance Requirements (EPRs) in the development and delivery (including operation) of the Program.
+The EPRs are a suite of performance-based environmental standards and outcomes that apply to the design, construction and operation of the Program, and are set out in Section 8.

 The EMF specifies the environmental management arrangements for Project delivery including: